mizuki-nana/coreVM/docs/source/roadmap.rst

 Debugging and Profiling API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These are a set of APIs and facilities that provide developers powerful capabilities to debug executable code running on coreVM.
-This includes the typical debugging capabilities such as pause/resume executions, variables examination, call stack unwinding and rewinding, etc. In addition, there will be a set of facilities for instrumenting a diversity of aspects regarding executions, such as process introspections, memory footprint statistics, heap allocation heat map, to name a few.
+These are a set of interfaces and facilities that provide developers powerful capabilities to debug executable code running on coreVM.
+This includes the typical debugging capabilities such as pause/resume executions, variables examination, call stack unwinding and rewinding, etc. In addition, there will be a set of facilities for instrumenting a number of aspects regarding executions, such as process introspections, memory footprint statistics, heap allocation heat map, to name a few.

 .. _embedder-api: